calabash/DeviceAgent.iOS/README.md

 ### Requirements

-* Xcode 9.2.
+* Xcode >= 9.4.1
-* ruby 2.3.x - ruby > 2.3 is not supported.
+* ruby 2.3.x - ruby > 2.4 is not supported.

+### Code Signing

+Project maintainers must clone the [codesign](https://github.com/xamarinhq/calabash-codesign) repo and install the certs and profiles.
+Talk to a maintainer for details.

+Contributors need to touch the Xcode project file with valid credentials.

 ### Building

-Maintainers must install the calabash/calabash-codesign private repo.
-Details are below.

 All build products are staged to the ./Products directory - even when building from Xcode.